31 July, 2010

 Types of Life Insurance

-There is a large range of life insurance products on the market, both domestically and internationally.
+There are a very large range of life insurance products on the market, both domestically and internationally.
 They range from the relatively simple term life products to complex, quasi-investment products.
-Unless your needs are very specific, you are advised to seek professional advice in selecting the appropriate product or service.
+Unless your needs are very specific, it is recommended that you seek professional advice in selecting the appropriate product or service for your situation.

-To provide an introduction to the area, we summarise some of the attributes of two common forms of insurance below - term insurance and “whole of life” - plus some of the more common options.
+To provide an introduction to the area, we summarise below some of the attributes of term and disability insurance, as well as "whole of life cover".

-Term insurance pays a lump sum in the event of death within a specified period of your choice (known as the 'term' of the policy).
-You generally pay for the policy through monthly or annual premiums paid throughout the duration of the term, and more unusually through a single, lump sum premium.
+Term life insurance pays a lump sum in the event of death within a specified period of your choice (known as the 'term' of the policy).
+You generally pay for the policy via monthly or annual premiums throughout the term of the policy and, more unusually, through a single lump sum premium paid up-front.

-Term insurance is the simplest and cheapest form of life insurance and the period of cover may extend up to ten years; with the premium depending on a number of factors including the sum insured, the period covered, age, gender, health and occupation of the insured.
+Term insurance is the simplest and cheapest form of life insurance and the period of cover may extend up to age 95; with the premium depending on a number of factors including the sum insured, the period covered, age, gender, health and occupation of the insured.
 Medicals will not always be required but you can expect to fill in a health questionnaire.
-Whether you smoke or not will usually affect the premium payable, with smokers paying more; a non smoker usually being defined as someone who has not smoked for at least 12 months.
-Premiums for women are generally lower as they tend to live longer than men
+Whether you smoke or not will usually affect the premium payable, with smokers paying more; a non-smoker usually being defined as someone who has not smoked for at least 12 months.
+Premiums for women are generally lower as they tend to live longer than men.

 There are a number of types of term insurance available, including:

 • Level - a lump sum is payable on the event of death.
-This lump sum remains constant throughout the period of the life insurance term.
+This lump sum remains constant throughout the period of the life insurance term, with no adjustment for inflation or otherwise.
 This is the most common form of life insurance.

 • Decreasing - a lump sum is payable on the event of death.
-This lump sum decreases by a fixed amount during the period of the term, decreasing to nil by the end of the insured period.
-This type of cover is usually used to cover mortgages or other loans where the amount owed decreases year on year.
+The lump sum decreases by a fixed amount during the period of the term; decreasing to nil by the end of the insured period.
+This type of cover is usually used to cover mortgages or other loans where the amount owed also diminishes year on year.

-• Single and Joint Life plans – a single life plan insures one life whilst a joint life first death plan insures two lives but only pays on the first death.
+• Single and Joint Life plans – a single life plan insures one life whilst a "joint life first death" plan insures two lives and pays on the first death.

 Disability Insurance